What is Uninsured Motorist Coverage?

 Frequently Asked Questions About Uninsured Motorist Coverage

-What happens if I'm hit by an uninsured driver and don't have uninsured motorist coverage?
+What happens if I'm hit by an uninsured driver and I don't have uninsured motorist coverage?

 Without uninsured motorist coverage, you would need to pursue the at-fault driver personally through a lawsuit to recover your damages.
-However, most uninsured drivers lack the financial resources to pay settlements or judgments, leaving you unable to collect even if you win your case.
-You'd be forced to rely on your health insurance for medical bills (subject to deductibles and copays), use your collision coverage for vehicle repairs (if you have it), and absorb lost wages and pain and suffering with no compensation.
-This situation can be financially devastating, especially for serious injuries requiring extensive medical treatment.
+However, most uninsured drivers lack the financial resources to pay settlements or judgments, leaving you unable to collect even if you win.
+You'd be forced to rely on your health insurance for medical bills (subject to deductibles and copays), use collision coverage for vehicle repairs if you have it, and absorb lost wages and pain and suffering with no compensation.
+This situation can be financially devastating, particularly since serious injury claims can easily climb well into six-figure territory.

 Does uninsured motorist coverage cover hit-and-run accidents?

-Uninsured motorist bodily injury coverage typically covers hit-and-run accidents where the driver cannot be identified, treating the unknown driver as uninsured.
-However, uninsured motorist property damage coverage often does not cover hit-and-runs in many states, requiring collision coverage instead for vehicle repairs.
-The specific rules vary by state, so check your policy language carefully.
-Some states require you to report the hit-and-run to police within a certain timeframe to maintain coverage eligibility.
+Uninsured motorist bodily injury (UMBI) coverage typically covers hit-and-run accidents where the driver cannot be identified, treating the unknown driver as uninsured.
+However, uninsured motorist property damage (UMPD) coverage often does not cover hit-and-runs in many states—you'd typically need collision coverage for vehicle repairs in that scenario.
+The specific rules vary by state and insurer, and most require you to file a police report within a specific timeframe to maintain eligibility.
+See our hit-and-run insurance guide for a complete breakdown by coverage type.

 How is underinsured motorist coverage different from uninsured motorist coverage?

-Underinsured motorist coverage applies when the at-fault driver has insurance but their liability limits are insufficient to cover your total damages, while uninsured motorist coverage applies when the driver has no insurance whatsoever.
-For example, if you have $100,000 in medical bills but the at-fault driver only carries $25,000 in liability coverage, underinsured motorist coverage would pay the $75,000 difference (up to your policy limits).
-Many insurance policies bundle both coverages together, providing comprehensive protection against inadequately insured drivers.
+Underinsured motorist (UIM) coverage applies when the at-fault driver has insurance but their liability limits are insufficient to cover your total damages, while uninsured motorist (UM) coverage applies when the driver has no insurance whatsoever.
+For example, if you have $80,000 in medical bills but the at-fault driver only carries $25,000 in liability coverage, UIM coverage would pay the $55,000 difference up to your policy limits.
+Many insurance policies bundle both coverages together, and experts recommend matching both limits to your own bodily injury liability limits for balanced protection.
+Learn more in our detailed UM/UIM coverage explainer.

 Will making an uninsured motorist claim raise my insurance rates?

 Generally, filing an uninsured motorist claim should not increase your insurance rates because you were not at fault for the accident.
-Most insurance companies treat these claims similarly to comprehensive claims—as not-at-fault situations that don't reflect your driving risk.
-However, specific practices vary by insurance company and state regulations.
-Some insurers might still raise rates after multiple claims regardless of fault, so it's worth reviewing your policy terms or asking your agent about their claims policy before purchasing coverage.
+Most insurance companies treat these as not-at-fault situations that don't reflect your driving risk—similar to how comprehensive claims are typically handled.
+However, specific practices vary by insurance company and state regulations, and some insurers may adjust rates after multiple claims regardless of fault.
+It's worth reviewing your policy terms or asking your agent about their specific claims practices before you need to use the coverage.

 Can I reject uninsured motorist coverage to save money?